-A: While we do not yet have a physical location for the store, we do have a temporary office located inside The Schuette Building at 804 Jay St. (enter on Jay St.) We are thankful to Anton and Michelle Doneff for giving us this wonderful space in this historic building!
+A: While we do not yet have a physical location for the store, we do have a temporary office at 814 S. 8th Street, Manitowoc.
+We are thankful to Scott Retzak for sharing this wonderfully visible space with us.

 NOTE: As of now, our office must be closed to the public, but you can reach us by phone or text at 920-905-7334 or or by this website.